simdjson/simdjson/doc/parse_many.md

 Some users may need to work with truncated streams while tracking their location in the stream.
 The same code, with the `current_index()` will work.
 These users need to be aware that the last document parsed may be in error if it is truncated.
 They may use the `source()` method to determine which content was parsed.
+In some instances, a truncated final document may be detected as a document in error.